smartsdk/guided-tour/docs/platform/swarmcluster.md

 ## Deploy a stack using the web interface

-After waiting for a while (usually a couple of minutes) your host should be in the “active” state.
+After waiting for a while (usually a couple of minutes) your host(s) should be in the “active” state.

 ![img](./images/07-host-added-01-display.png
 "Host added")

-Follow the menu “Swarm - Portainer” menu you can start our customized portainer web interface.
+Follow the “Swarm -> Portainer” menu to start our customized portainer web interface.

 First be sure that in the settings the correct templates are loaded from the url: